Code-Institute-Submissions/ms2-explore-asia/TESTING.md

 * "I want to be able to contact the site owner incase I require further information."
 The Email function allows the user to send an email and recieve feedback when the email is successful.

+### Project Barriers And Solutions / Bugs

+* During the testing process I submitted my project to "Peer Review" in the Slack community.
+From doing this one thing noted was that when the user clicked a navigational option the nav bar was covering the start of the section chosen including the section header.
+This was fixed by adding extra margin-top to each section.
+* During this another student noted that in the "flight section" the results of "direct flight" return "true or false" and asked if this was intentional.
+To clarify this, the API I worked with only returns a true or false value for this data.
+* I noticed that intermittently when clicking the "flight section" buttons the user may recieve the change of inner html text that indicates an error within the API.
+This issue was occuring because the target within the array may not be available on that day in question.
+For example I may have chosen to display the data of "Quote 12" but there may some days only be 3 quotes available.
+It depends on what information and flights are available at that time.
+To help minimise the risk of this I reduced the target within the array, any quotes above 3 are no longer requested as this is more likely to return the error.

 ### Responsiveness and Individual Feautures Testing
 ![one](testingmd-images/testing-one.png)
 ![two](testingmd-images/testing-two.png)